Meeting Agendas & Minutes

 A message from the Chairperson of the Board

-As Chairperson of the Lewiston School Committee, I invite your participation at our meetings.
+I invite your participation at our meetings.
 In addition, from time-to-time special committees are established that require direct citizen involvement by parents, students, and other stakeholders.
-We welcome your involvement as opportunities occur.
+Please contact me if you are interested.

 Jim Handy, Chairperson